- Course Number:

-Lecture topics covered are basic nutrition, feedstuffs, the nutritional requirements of small animal, and the nutritional requirements of large animals.
+Lecture topics covered include basic nutrition, feedstuffs, the nutritional requirements of small animals, and the nutritional requirements of large animals.

-Outcome Assessment StrategiesGrades will be based on the student’s understanding of the course content as demonstrated by weekly quizzes, a comprehensive final examination, and by attendance.
-To receive a passing grade, the student must have attended a minimum of 70 percent of each of the lecture and lab classes.
+Grading will be based upon student understanding of the course content as demonstrated by periodic examinations, homework assignments, quizzes, a comprehensive final exam, and attendance.
+To be eligible for a passing grade, the student must have attended a minimum of 80 percent of each of the lecture and lab classes.

 Course Content (Themes, Concepts, Issues and Skills)